berkerpeksag/notes/books/coders-at-work.md

 through code, you should understand what the dynamic state of the program looks like in various quick bird's-eye view or sanity checks, and I agree with that.

+### Quotes

+* I'm not really looking for respect, especially from the Java-heads or the trailing edge.
+* I have this big allergy to ivory-tower design and design patterns.
+Peter Norvig, when he was at Harlequin, he did this paper about how design patterns are really just flaws in your programming language.
+Get a better programming language.
+He's absolutely right.
+Worshipping patterns and thinking about, "Oh, I'll use the X pattern."
+* I don't give people puzzles to solve.
+Google does that in spades, and they hire a bunch of very bright puzzle-solvers.

 ## Douglas Crockford